 Thus begins one of Giuseppe's many brilliant creative ideas, the grand piano dancing to the rhythm of the stormy ocean, and our trumpet player friend gradually feels better, even sipping a bottle of champagne grabbed from a passing table.

-There were several meetings with Giuseppe, and with the film's set designer Francesco Friggeri, to decide how to realise this scene.
+There were several meetings with Giuseppe, and with the film's highly talented production designers Francesco Friggeri and Domenico Sica, to decide how to realise not only this scene, but gradually the entire film.
 In the old days we knew that the great Fellini had used a hydraulic platform to move the set, but this was not very practical for the ship's 1,000 square metre first class salon.
 At the very least it would have taken some engineering, time to build, and a substantial amount of money.
 Giuseppe also explained that the piano with our pianist and trumpeter would have to break through a decorative glass wall at the end of the scene and fly down a narrow corridor before crashing into the captain's cabin.

 We all talked about it together, and came to the conclusion that it would make more sense to move the camera, not the set.
 Especially since Mike could program his motion control to create the rolling and pitching of the ship, allowing the very skilled camera operator Enrico Lucidi to follow and dynamically frame the dancing piano.
 The piano itself was moved by men dressed in green who pulled or pushed it along with our actors, always staying behind the protagonists and the piano in the 23 shots in which we broke up the sequence.

 We prepared an audio tape with timecode so that we could run motion control at precise points, and to give playback to Tim Roth.
 We shot empty shots with the same camera movement to make post production very simple.